balzac-lang/balzac/docs/source/timed-commitment.rst

 	    output = deposit - fee*2: fun(x) . versig(kA;x)
 	}

-We can compile Alice's transactions as follows.
+We can evaluate Alice's transactions as follows.

 .. code-block:: btm

-	compile T_commit T_reveal
+	eval T_commit, T_reveal

 To sum up, the whole file is: